Eric Harshbarger: Biography

+Puzzles and games

 Harshbarger is also well known for his work in puzzle and game design.
 His Digits in a Box toy has been produced by Popular Playthings since 2007.
 Wired magazine featured an optical illusion puzzle of his design in 2009.
 Collaborating with Mike Selinker, Harshbarger co-authored an optimization puzzle for the Maze of Games in 2015.
-He also has hosted one or more puzzle parties in and around his hometown of Auburn, Alabama, every year since 2004.
+From 2004-2017 he also has hosted one or more puzzle parties in and around his hometown of Auburn, Alabama.
 His puzzle TicTac's Tactics won Jury Honorable Mention at the 2018 International Nob Yoshigahara Puzzle Design Competition.

+In the state of Alabama, Eric Harshbarger is ranked number one and is in the top 100 players in the United States for the game Scrabble.

+Mathematics

+Harshbarger is a senior lecturer in the Department of Mathematics and Statistics at Auburn University.
+Harshbarger has been credited for significant research, development, and production of Go First Dice.